terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

     * - 2.
       - | org.springframework.orm.jpa.vendor.
         | HibernateJpaDialect
-      - When JPA (Hibernate implementation) is used, O/R Mapper exception(Hibernate exception) is converted to data access exception of Spring Framework using this class.
+      - When JPA (Hibernate implementation) is used, O/R Mapper exception (Hibernate exception) is converted to data access exception of Spring Framework using this class.
     * - 3.
       - | org.springframework.orm.jpa.
         | EntityManagerFactoryUtils
-      - If an exception that can not be converted by \ ``HibernateJpaDialect``\  has occurred, JPA exception is converted to data access exception of Spring Framework using this class.
+      - If an exception that cannot be converted by \ ``HibernateJpaDialect``\  has occurred, JPA exception is converted to data access exception of Spring Framework using this class.
     * - 4.
       - | Sub classes of
         | org.hibernate.dialect.Dialect